Morte History, Family Crest & Coats of Arms

 However, Yorkshire proved to be a stronghold for the family for many years: "The Motts have found a home in this county for at least 600 years.
 In the 13th century the name of Motte occurred in Bradfield in this county.
 From the 14th to the 17th century there resided a notable gentle family of Mott at Shalford; some of the members lived at Braintree, in the same neighbourhood, in the 16th and 17th centuries; Sherne Hall, Shalford, was in the possession of the family in the 17th century."

-Important Dates for the Morte family
+Early History of the Morte family

 This web page shows only a small excerpt of our Morte research.
 Another 152 words (11 lines of text) covering the years 1379, 1588, 1583, 1686, 1693, 1710, 1693 and 1738 are included under the topic Early Morte History in all our PDF Extended History products and printed products wherever possible.